-Often times, when I’ve told people that I’m a construction manager, they envision me in a tool belt and hard hat.
+Often times, when I’m when I’ve told people that I’m a construction manager, they envision me in a tool belt and hard hat.
 They become somewhat less enthusiastic when I’ve explained that I wear a suit to work just like they do.
 “So what do you do?” is often the next question.
 “I’m what is called an Owner’s Representative,” is often my first reply.
 Blank stares follow.
 I go on to explain, “In general, an Owner’s Rep. hires and oversees the architects and general contractors.”
 That is usually where I leave it.
 But there is, of course, a much more detailed answer to the question.
 Below is a list of some of the tasks us Owner’s Rep. Construction Project Managers do.

 Develop and implement a standard project management process that enables efficiency in pricing, schedules, and quality.
 This customized process is unique to a specific client’s internal structure and processes.